Technology

 LOCKSS

-The MDPN relies on LOCKSS (Lots of Copies Keeps Stuff Safe), a distributed digital preservation software created and supported by the LOCKSS Program at Stanford University Libraries.
+The MDPN uses LOCKSS (Lots of Copies Keeps Stuff Safe), a distributed digital preservation software created and supported by the LOCKSS Program at Stanford University Libraries.
 LOCKSS networks are made up of multiple servers or “nodes” spread across different geographical areas to help mitigate potential risks.
-Using a unique and secure Polling and Repair Protocol, the different nodes of a LOCKSS networks constantly communicate with each other to account for the authenticity and integrity of the content under preservation.
+Using a unique and secure Polling and Repair Protocol, the nodes of a LOCKSS network constantly communicate with each other to verify the authenticity and integrity of the content being preserved.
+The MDPN is the first organization to build a preservation network using the LOCKSS 2.0 software.
+For more information on LOCKSS, including the most recent LOCKSS 2.0 releases, please visit their Documentation Portal and blog.

 LOCKSS offers a number of advantages to the MDPN and its members, including: